hkirk/ST2ITS2_Material/slide_server/slides/Week 1/Introduction/introduction.md

 ## Qualifications

 * Identify and use object-oriented concepts and principles
-* Explain and apply the basic principles in an object-oriented programming language, including inheritance, polymorphism, and interfaces for the development of easily maintained programs.
+* Explain and apply the basic principles in an object-oriented programming language, including inheritance, polymorphism, and interfaces to develop easily maintained programs.
 * Explain and implement the different types of class relationships
-* Design and implement simple generalisation and specialisation hierarchies using inheritance.
+* Design and implement simple generalization and specialization hierarchies using inheritance.
-* Identify and explain correlations in an object-oriented UML class diagram and implement this by dividing a program into modules.
+* Identify and explain correlations in an object-oriented UML class diagram and implement this.
-* Explain static and dynamic memory allocation and apply it in specific programs.
+* Explain and argue for the choice of simple data structures and implement the usage of these.
-* Know and apply the basic principles of exceptions in simple situations.
+* Apply the basic principles of exceptions in simple situations.
 * Be able to use the MVVM architecture to implement applications with a graphical user interface for Microsoft Windows.
 * Apply data binding to associate data in the model layer with their presentation in the view layer.